MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a.md

 ![Q&A screen](media/end-user-q-and-a/power-bi-screen.png)

 Even before you start typing, Q&A displays a new screen with suggestions to help you form your question.
-You see phrases and complete questions containing the names of the tables in the underlying datasets and may even see complete questions listed if the dataset owner has created featured questions.
+You see phrases and questions containing the names of the tables in the underlying datasets and may even see *featured** questions created by the dataset owner .

 You can select any of these to add them to the question box and then refine them to find a specific answer.